egel-lang/egel-lang.github.io/index.md

 is fixed and seems to run without problems but libraries are either undeveloped or subject to change.

-## Roadmap and mobile code

-Egel is developed as a hobby project to explore some ideas the author has.
-The intention is to grow the language to support different math libraries and then move towards making the code mobile.

 ## Links

 The sources are on [github](https://github.com/egel-lang/),